CadenLau/Fighting-Game/README.md

 4. Open the project using Unity 6.0 LTS.

 ## Running the Game in Unity
-Open the main scene and press play.
+Open FlatScene from the Scenes folder and press play.

 ## Usage
 ### Controls